Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 Those who believed and ate from the eternal bread and water that Christ offered would not die, but live forever, (John 6:53-57).

 As believers in the resurrected Christ, if we grumble and complain amongst ourselves, we are not demonstrating to the world a love and joy that comes from faith in the Lord.
 Rather than complaining and grumbling, we should always rejoice in the Lord as seen in Philippians 4:4-8, which is printed on the back of today’s bulletin:

 Philippians 4:4-8 (ESV) Rejoice in the Lord always

 4 Rejoice in the Lord always; again I will say, rejoice.
 5 Let your reasonableness be known to everyone.
 The Lord is at hand; 6 do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 7 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.

 8 Finally, brothers and sisters, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.

-This expression of prayer, supplication, thanksgiving and joy leads to a peace which is surpasses all understanding.
+This expression of prayer, supplication, thanksgiving, and joy leads to a peace which surpasses all understanding.
 Our focus should be on the positive aspects of faith: that which is pure, lovely, commendable, excellent, and worthy of praise.
 These are things are righteous pursuits, which we should be the focus of our attention and about which there is no fault for us to grumble.
 By seeking them we follow a righteous path and are promised to receive the Lord’s blessing, ():